maichmueller/plangolin/docs/panorama/README.md

-## ThundeRL
+## Panorama

-- Located in `plangolin/rl/thundeRL`
+- Located in `plangolin/rl/panorama`
-- Entrypoint found at `plangolin/rl/thundeRL/entrypoint.py`
+- Entrypoint found at `plangolin/rl/panorama/entrypoint.py`
 - Optimized RL approach based on the assumption of **small training problems**: The problems are small enough to be fully enumerated as state space.
 For example, Blocksworld only has blocks objects, hence predicates scale only with the number of blocks given.
 The number of states that can be enumerated scales as the following:
   - 4 blocks:     125 states